-If you decide to apply early action or early decision, you may end up submitting an application to only one school.
-With these early processes, you typically find out the admissions decision before other college application deadlines.
+Depending on the types of college application deadlines you pursue, this may impact the number of schools on your college list.
+If you decide to apply early decision, you may submit an application to only one school.
+With this early process, you typically find out the admissions decision before other college application deadlines.
 We recommend still applying to a few more back-up schools in case things don’t pan out as expected.
 If you do receive an acceptance letter, you can simply retract your other applications.

 If you are interested in an obscure sports program or academic major, your college list options may be narrowed down for you.
 For example, if you are interested in applying to the schools with the best marine biology programs, you will be able to reduce your options quickly in comparison to someone who is undecided on what they want to study.

 If you are hoping to attend a selective school, you may want to apply to more colleges than the average student.
 It can be hard to predict these acceptances even if you have the grades and resume to make it happen.
 For someone that isn’t interested in selectivity, you may be able to apply to 3 or 4 schools that you feel confident about.